-It should also be noted that the sample size, i.e. number of respondents to the questionnaire, was small and respondents were mainly from small to medium-sized FBOs; nevertheless, the questionnaire indicates the existing knowledge, understanding and skill levels.
+It should also be noted that the sample size, i.e. respondents to the questionnaire, was small and mainly from small to medium size slaughterhouses; nevertheless it indicates the existing knowledge, understanding and skill levels.

-The outcomes of questionnaire 2 and the systematic review were also discussed with external hearing experts at a meeting held on 3 September 2013.
+The outcomes of questionnaire 2 and the systematic review were discussed with external hearing experts on a meeting held on 3 September 2012.
 During the meeting, consensus was achieved on a set of recommended indicators to be included for each toolbox.
-Furthermore, for each toolbox, additional indicators which can be used, but which have lower sensitivity or feasibility, and are therefore not sufficient by themselves, were identified.
-The external experts advised that provision of a limited number of recommended indicators and a few more additional indicators was confusing and too prescriptive.
-In addition, they argued that skill levels in slaughterhouses and the feasibility of assessing the indicators may vary from slaughterhouse to slaughterhouse and therefore the toolbox should include more indicators.
-The external experts also felt that provision of indicators alone is not helpful in decision making and therefore a flow chart should be considered.
+Furthermore, for each toolbox, additional indicators were identified which can be used, but have lower sensitivity or feasibility, and are therefore not sufficient by themselves.
+In addition, they argued that skill levels in slaughterhouses and the feasibility of assessing the indicators may vary from slaughterhouse to slaughterhouse and therefore the toolbox should have more indicators.
+The external experts also felt that provision of indicators alone is not helpful in the decision making, and therefore a flowchart should be considered.

-The outcomes of questionnaire 2 and discussion with hearing experts suggested that the low sensitivity and specificity ratings given to some outcomes of consciousness could explain why the overall practice is to look at outcomes of unconsciousness, which is the expected outcome of stunning, rather than detection of consciousness as a poor welfare outcome.
+The outcomes of questionnaire 2 and discussion with hearing experts suggested that the reason for the low sensitivity and specificity ratings given to some outcomes of consciousness could be that the overall practice is to look at the outcomes of unconsciousness, which is the expected outcome of stunning, rather than detection of consciousness as a poor welfare outcome.
 Misconceptions with regard to the physiological basis of indicators were also inferred.
 These misconceptions need to be eliminated to harmonise welfare monitoring in slaughterhouses.
 It is also suggested that the sensitivity and specificity of these indicators would improve as people acquire relevant knowledge, skill and experience in assessing them.
 The feasibility scores reported in this opinion are also based upon limitations of the existing infrastructure, which is not necessarily designed and constructed with welfare monitoring as a priority.
-Therefore, it is suggested that the feasibility of monitoring these indicators would also improve if welfare monitoring were taken into consideration during the design, layout and construction of a new slaughterhouse, or following a structural change to existing slaughterhouses.
+Therefore, it is suggested that the feasibility of monitoring these indicators would also improve if welfare monitoring is taken into consideration during the design, layout and construction of a new, or following structural change to existing, slaughterhouses.